 The four-stroke model comes with the usual 300cc engine which combines performance and ease of use.

 The 2020 range has improvements to chassis, fork, and ergonomics, while both the two and four-stroke engines have revised engine timing curves which improve engine responsiveness.

 Beta’s 2020 RR and RR-S range includes 8 different engine sizes (four 2-stroke and four 4-stroke) and offers a bike for every different rider and riding style.

-The lineup of two-strokes includes the 125 RR, 200 RR, 250 RR and 300 RR, while the four-stroke range comprises the 350 RR-S, 390 RR-S, 430 RR-S and 500 RR-S.
+The lineup of two-strokes includes the 125 RR, 200 RR, 250 RR, and 300 RR, while the four-stroke range comprises the 350 RR-S, 390 RR-S, 430 RR-S, and 500 RR-S.

-The major changes to the 2020 bikes include a redesigned frame with different geometry and rigidity characteristics, an all-new engine design for the four strokes.
+The major changes to the 2020 bikes include a redesigned frame with different geometry and rigidity characteristics, and an all-new engine design for the four strokes.
 The 250 RR and 300 RR two-strokes feature the addition of a counterbalancer for added smoothness.

 Lapo Bianchi, great-grandson of founder Giuseppe Bianchi is the driving force behind Beta’s success in recent years.

 He personally tests all the new models before they go into production.